jan3dev/aqua-test-scripts/full_regression_tests/onboarding__full_regression_test.md

 - [ ] Kill the app and restart and confirm that the backup screen is shown

 ### Backup Wallet
+The backup wallet screen will only show for a new wallet that has at least one transaction.
+It will not show if you restore a wallet.

 - [ ] Click on start backup > continue

 - [ ] click on 4 wrong words and confirm and error screen is shown